the-outcaster/competitive-smash-decker/README.md

 # Competitive Smash Decker
 The goal of this project is to be the ultimate Swiss army knife for all things *Smash* on Steam Deck/Linux.
-Easily download, update, and install Smash 64 Remix, Slippi, Project+, Lylat, Project M EX Remix, and HewDraw Remix.
+Easily download, update, and install Smash 64 Remix, Slippi, Project+, and HewDraw Remix.
 You can also overclock your GameCube controller adapter, provided that you have a sudo password.

 That being said, there will still need to be a little bit of legwork needed on your part -- at least during the initial couple of steps -- which is detailed below.